Clear-Bible/ClearDashboard/installer/README.txt

 5. Shut down Paratext
 8. SetVersionInfo tool
-7. Update the version number in manifest.app
+7. (optional) Update the version number in manifest.app
-8. Update the version number in the DashboardInstaller.iss file
+8. (optional) Update the version number in the DashboardInstaller.iss file
-9. Change Visual Studio to Release mode
+9. (optional) Change Visual Studio to Release mode

-Steps 10-12 are necessary to rebuild the Paratext Plugin (since codesign_exe.bat can’t) and rebuild ClearDashboard.Wpf.Application for publishing.

-10. Clean bin and obj files
+10. (optional) Clean bin and obj files
-11. Restore Nuget packages
+11. (optional) Restore Nuget packages
-12. Rebuild the Solution
+12. (optional) Rebuild the Solution

 13. (optional) Run the app to make sure it works.
 Shut down Paratext if you open it.